About

 Source: Umweltbundesamt

-We then bring together policy-makers and funders to discuss priority topics and funding mechanisms.
+CASRI brings together policy-makers and funders to discuss priority topics and funding mechanisms.
 This could involve joint funding calls or aligning existing programs.
 Lastly, we lay the groundwork for future collaboration beyond CASRI, allowing new parties to join and updating our agenda accordingly.

-hroughout, we engage with funders and policy-makers to stay informed and tackle policy issues in a comprehensive manner.
+Throughout, we engage with funders and policy-makers to stay informed and tackle policy issues in a comprehensive manner.
 We also collaborate with organizations like the European Environment Agency to ensure our events are inclusive and impactful.

 Focus themes covered by CASRI addressing Global Challenges and SDGs